Facing Fragility: Toward Building a Culture of Coliberation

 Leah lives in Denver with her husband, Nick, and their two children, Ronin and June.
 She finds joy in spending time in nature.
 Her writing has been featured in Deep Times Journal.

 Yulia Smagorinsky (they/them), M.Sc.Agr, Spiral Journey administrator and co-facilitator.
-Yulia is a farmer, weaver of social change and healing, permaculture designer and a graduate of the Spiral Journey Facilitator Development Program and registered facilitator of the Work That Reconnects Network.
+Yulia is an restorative farmer, weaver of social change and healing, permaculture designer and a graduate of the Spiral Journey Facilitator Development Program and registered facilitator of the Work That Reconnects Network.

-Yulia works as a horticultural educator and restorative justice practitioner in the Healing Garden – a project of Down North Foundation – at the Philadelphia Juvenile Justice Service Center.
+Yulia works as a horticultural educator and restorative justice practitioner in the Healing Garden at the Philadelphia Juvenile Justice Service Center.
+They are deeply committed to trauma-sensitive, somatic approaches to disrupt systems of oppression and to transform harm into healing.

 Yulia is a co-founder of Emergent Abundance Farming Collective, sharing food, knowledge, skills, information, access to land and sources of healing with the local community.
 They are actively creating platforms and pathways to hold space for others to heal, to listen deeply and transform.